Kevin4335/T1DPancreas-React/README.md

 ```bash
 sudo docker ps
 ```
 You can now safely leave.
 There should only be one container running.
+Ensure that the server is accessible at `http://{server_ip}:9035`

 ---